haacked/haacked.com/_posts/archived/2005-06-29-ExceptionInjectionUsingCustomSoapExtension.aspx.markdown

 ---
 layout: post
-title: "Exception Injection Using a Custom SOAP Extension"
+title: Exception Injection Using a Custom SOAP Extension
 date: 2005-06-29 -0800
 comments: true
 disqus_identifier: 7392
 categories: []
+redirect_from: "/archive/2005/06/28/ExceptionInjectionUsingCustomSoapExtension.aspx/"
 ---

 You kind of get the feeling that [Keith Brown](http://pluralsight.com/blogs/keith/) has a beef with soap exceptions when he writes that [SoapException